PolyRocketMatt/Lumiere/README.md

 - Implementations of **various paradigms** (e.g. Blinn-Phong, MCMC-based methods, etc) through different render paradigms such as
   - Classic Ray Tracing (= *MCRT*)
   - Ray Marching (= *Sphere Tracing* and/or *Segment Tracing*)
+- Support for features such as:
+  - **BVH traversal** for fast ray-geometry intersections.
+  - Different **geometry types** such as primitives, analytical or procedural geometry.
+  - Wide range of **BxDF** implementations.
+  - **Spectral color representation** instead of tristimulus rendering, with support for spectrally-dependent materials and illuminants.
+  - Different **optimized light transport algorithms**.
+  - ...
 - **Integration** with other 3D creation tools such as Blender or Cinema4D.

 ### Building